vicc/chameleon/README.md

 ContrastColorOf(backgroundColor, isFlat)
 ```

-Note: As off Chameleon 1.1.0, *colorWithContrastingBlackOrWhiteColorOn:* is deprecated.
+Note: As off Chameleon `1.1.0`, *`colorWithContrastingBlackOrWhiteColorOn:`* is deprecated.
 Please use the methods listed above.

 ####Flat Version of Non-Flat Color
 As mentioned previously, this feature is unique to Chameleon.
 While this feature is in its early stages of operation and can be improved, it is accurate in finding the nearest flat version of any color in the spectrum, and very simple to use: